austings/Numbers/README.md

 Per.HC - Contains max pooling functions for BMP images

+TODO: upgrade vectors to use hashmaps. linked lists are not efficent.

 # Install
 Add the CD to an existing TempleOS install and CopyTree to your C:/ from T:/Home/Perceptrons.